Aleman-Z/CorticoHippocampal/Fast_and_slow_hfos/README.md

 _New (2021):_
   * GL_swr_disruption.m

+_Newer (2022):_
+  * GL_delta_counts.m
+  * GL_spindles_Nayanika.m

 ---------
+*In the current version (2022): Spindles were computed using an adaptation of the FindSpindles.m function from [FMA toolbox](https://github.com/michael-zugaro/FMAToolbox/tree/master/Analyses) (Zugaro lab).

-*Spindles were previously detected using the YASA algorithm.
+*In the older version (2020): Spindles were previously detected using the YASA algorithm.
 The steps to do this were:
 1. Run GL_spindle_matlab2python.m for every session per condition to export NREM epochs to python.
 2. Run GL_yasa_spindles.py for every session per condition to save detections in a .mat file.